Elon Musk's Starlink talks with Italy raise concerns – DW – 01/09/2025

 SpaceX owns the skies

 Meloni recently met US President-elect Donald Trump at his Mar-a-Lago base, and has established close relationships with both Trump and Musk.
-She said any suggestion she had discussed the Starlink deal during the trip as "simply ridiculous".
+She said any suggestion she had discussed the Starlink deal during the trip was "simply ridiculous."

 Yet Elon Musk's courting of Meloni could see him extend his already considerable influence in the sector of what are known as low Earth orbit satellites, which orbit Earth at an altitude of 2,000 km (1,200 miles) or less.
 Satellites in that orbit are very useful for telecommunications and internet provision.